MDAnalysis/pytng/docs/index.rst

 i.e at every *N* steps.
 Under most circumstances, strides are of a similar magnitude or share a large *greatest common divisor (GCD)*.
-However this is not always the case and introduces additional complexity in iterating through the file effectivley.
-The main challenge is if you want to retrieve multiple datatypes in a single pass that do not share a large GCD in their strides, nessecitating lots of blank reads.
+However this is not always the case and introduces additional complexity in iterating through the file effectively.
+The main challenge is if you want to retrieve multiple datatypes in a single pass that do not share a large GCD in their strides, necessitating lots of blank reads.
 Avoiding this is still a work in progress for PyTNG.

-While the TNG format supports storage of simulations conducted in the grand canonical ensemble, PyTNG does not currently support this.
+While the TNG format supports storage of simulations conducted in the grand canonical ensemble, PyTNG does not currently support this or any other type of simulation where the number of particles varies between frames.
 Additionally, the TNG format includes a TNG_MOLECULES block that contains the simulation topology.
-PyTNG does not currently make use of this information.
+PyTNG does not currently make use of this information, but will in the future.

 Usage example for TNGFileIterator